Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 In the MedTech segment, growth was supported by devices for treating arrhythmias (Biosense Webster), cardiovascular technologies (Abiomed, Shockwave), surgical sutures, and ophthalmic instruments.
 The fastest growth was recorded in the Cardiovascular and Vision divisions.

-The company raised its full-year revenue forecast to 93.5–93.9 billion USD (midpoint: 93.7 billion USD) and kept its earnings per share (EPS) forecast unchanged at 10.80–10.90 USD.
+The company raised its full-year revenue forecast to 93.5–93.9 billion USD (midpoint: 93.7 billion USD) while keeping its earnings per share (EPS) forecast unchanged at 10.80–10.90 USD.
 A favourable currency translation also provided a tailwind, adding roughly 1.4% to revenue in the quarter.

 Johnson & Johnson also announced that it planned to spin off its orthopaedics division, DePuy Synthes, into a separate company within 18–24 months.
 This move will allow the company to focus on higher-growth areas, including oncology, immunology, neuroscience, cardiovascular care, surgery, and ophthalmology.